Disordered complex networks: energy optimal lattices and persistent homology: SINR in extremal parameter regimes

 \subsection{Monotonicity in $\s$}

-In this section, we will demonstrate that, in the regime of small $\s$, the coverage probability for Gaussian perturbed lattice networks, for a given threshold $\t$, is monotonically decreasing in the dispersion $\s$ of the perturbation.
+In this section, we will demonstrate that, in the regime of small $\s$, the coverage probability near a base station for Gaussian perturbed lattice networks, for a given threshold $\t$, is monotonically decreasing in the dispersion $\s$ of the perturbation.

-To this end, we will consider the coverage function $\c(\Phi,\s)$ (with $\B$ as the lattice site corresponding to the nearest base station) :
+To this end, we will consider the coverage function near a base station $\c_0(\Phi,\s)$ :

-The derivative of $\log \c(\Phi,\s)$ with respect to $\s$ is given by
+The derivative of $\log \c_0(\Phi,\s)$ with respect to $\s$ is given by

 and

 where $\omega_\la \in \mathbb{S}^{d-1}$ in the direction of the vector $\la \in \R^d$, as before.